Latissimus flap reconstruction

-The garment is changed on the 2nd day and replaced with a soft sport front-fastening bra, which will be worn for at least 1 month.
+The garment is changed on the 2nd day and replaced with a soft front-fastening sports bra, which will be worn for at least 1 month.
 Drains will be left in place in order to reduce any bruising and they will be removed between the 3rd and the 6th day after surgery.
-The pain, which is of variable intensity, is always treated preventively and accordingly to the needs of the patient.
+The pain, which is of variable intensity, is always treated preventively and according to the needs of the patient.
 In most cases, the unilateral sampling of latissimus dorsi does not create any significant functional discomfort in everyday life.

 The reconstructed breast is supple and more or less voluminous.
 Over time, its evolution will be the same as the natural evolution of the contra lateral breast.
 The implant should be replaced after about 10 years.